Example 14-1: Woodyard Hammock Data Section

 We hope to group sample sites together into clusters that share similar species compositions as determined by some measure of association.
 There are several options to measure association.
 Two common measures are listed below:

-Measure of Association between Sample Units: We need some way to measure how similar two subjects or objects are to one another.
+The measure of Association between Sample Units: We need some way to measure how similar two subjects or objects are to one another.
 This could be just about any type of measure of association.
 There is a lot of room for creativity here.
 However, SAS only allows Euclidean distance (defined later).

-Measure of Association between Clusters: How similar are two clusters?
+The measure of Association between Clusters: How similar are two clusters?
 There are dozens of techniques that can be used here.

 Many different approaches to the cluster analysis problem have been proposed.
 The approaches generally fall into three broad categories:

 Note 1: Agglomerative methods are used much more often than divisive methods.